 If you are working with older children, or looking for a way to extend the activity, you can have children plan and sketch their tent structure out before they start building.

 I love creating hands-on activities and other STEM challenges.
-All of my activities are lessons that I have tried out in class with large groups of children.
-A few of my favourites are below.
+Most of my activities are lessons that I have tried out in class with large groups of children.
+A few of my favorites are below.
 I hope that you get some ideas to do with your kids!